ANUPAMA0221/Stats/README.md

-# Data set for Statistics project
+# Datasets for Statistics project